 Last time, we compared the cost of using the reporting services that are available as a service in Microsoft Azure (SQL Reporting) with the option of virtual machine deployment with an SQL Server (SSRS).

-Customers increasingly want to move their existing solutions into the cloud, and the Windows Azure platform is becoming more and more popular in the field of cloud calculations.
+Customers increasingly want to move their existing solutions into the cloud, and the Microsoft Azure platform is becoming more and more popular in the field of cloud calculations.

 Hi everyone!
-Let's continue configuring the Windows Azure Recovery Services.
+Let's continue configuring the Microsoft Azure Recovery Services.
 Last time, we finished with loading the certificates necessary for working with the service.
-Now, let's finally set up the Windows Azure Backup Agent for performing the backup.
+Now, let's finally set up the Microsoft Azure Backup Agent for performing the backup.

 The day has come for us to put aside our cookbooks, recipes and Chef's knives, and try on the role of puppet master!

 I continue delving into the specifics of management automation and configuration, while also trying to share my community experience.
 In this article, I will continue talking about the automation tool for solving Chef cookbook dependencies, namely Berkshelf.

 DNS Failover is a great and handy feature for sure, but those who hosted large projects with ELB on AWS didn't notice any difference.
 If a failover does not support ELB, this function is absolutely useless for me, personally.

 Greetings to all the Internet dwellers out there, and a happy beginning of a new week!
 We continue migrating the database using SQL Azure Federations.
 As you may remember, previously we selected the table and the field we will be using to divide our database into shards.
 Let's do it!

 Last time we've covered some theory about SQL Azure Federations, including what you should give a thought and what you should keep in mind when migrating.
 Importantly, it's not only about technology.
 The first thing to consider is always the database architecture, regardless of the scaling out method you choose - Federations, MySQL Cluster or anything else.
 The database you scale out must be always architecturally oriented.